InPie/ModdedMCPE-Android/README.md

 # ModdedMCPE
-A professional free NMod Launcher for Minecraft Pocket Editions and Bedrock Edition (Android ONLY).
+A professional free NMod Launcher for Minecraft Pocket Edition and Bedrock Edition (Android ONLY).
 **ModdedMCPE is mostly completed now.
 If you found bugs, please report to us (in the issues page), then we will fix them.**
 **Pull requests will be much more welcomed than issues.
 The developers could not manage to fix every issues in time, and they may not want to do it.**